Which free firewall software is the best on the net? Find out with our free personal firewall comparison

 Compared to the third party firewalls in our free personal firewall comparison, there are very few configuration options for the Windows Firewall.
 The default options will be right for the vast majority of users, check out our Firewall tutorials for more information on configuring the Windows Firewall.

 The biggest disadvantage of the Windows Firewall in Windows XP is that it does not monitor or filter outgoing connections in any way.
 For example, while the Windows Firewall in XP can block attempts by hackers or malicious software to connect into your computer from elsewhere on the internet, it cannot block a malicious spyware program connecting OUT through your computer to transmit data to another computer.
-For this reason, many Windows XP users prefer to use one of the free third party firewalls covered later in our free personal firewall comparison.
+For this reason, many Windows XP users prefer to use the ZoneAlarm Firewall covered later in this article.

 The Windows Firewall in Windows Vista deserves it’s own special mention in this article.
-In Windows Vista, the Windows Firewall is greatly improved, so much so that its security features rival the other firewalls we investigated in our free personal firewall comparison.
+In Windows Vista, the Windows Firewall is greatly improved, so much so that its security features rival many of the third party firewalls.
 The biggest difference is that the Windows Firewall in Windows Vista can filter both incoming and outgoing traffic.
-To check the status of the firewall in Windows Vista, follow this tutoral.
+To check the status of the firewall in Windows Vista, follow this tutorial.

 Here’s a picture of the Windows Vista Firewall configuration window:-

-Microsoft have improved the Windows Firewall even further with the release of Windows 7, though the improvements probably don’t go as far as many users would have hoped.
+Microsoft have improved the Windows Firewall even further with the release of Windows 7 and these improvements were carried forward to Windows 8 too.
 You can check on the status of the Windows Firewall when running Windows 7 by following this short tutorial.

-Here’s a picture of the Windows 7 Firewall configuration window, this time things do look a little different:-
+Here’s a picture of the Windows 7 Firewall configuration window, this time things do look a little different.
+The configuration window is the same in Windows 8 too:-

-To surmise, here are the pros and cons of the Windows Firewall:-
+To summarise, here are the pros and cons of the Windows Firewall:-

 Pros: Integrated into the operating system, starts monitoring network connections immediately, minimal configuration needed.

-Cons: Does not monitor outbound traffic by default (or cannot monitor outbound traffic in the case of Windows XP), advanced settings for Vista and Windows 7 are difficult to configure.
+Cons: Does not monitor outbound traffic by default (or cannot monitor outbound traffic in the case of Windows XP), advanced settings for Vista, Windows 7 and Windows 8 are difficult to configure.

 Don’t forget, you can learn more about the Windows Firewall in XP, Vista or Windows 7 by viewing our Firewall tutorials.